musty-codified/ByteWorksAssessment/backend-services/README.md

-# Courier-and-Logistics Backend-API
+# Courier-service Backend-API
-Backend REST apis in Spring Boot for optimizing the delivery of packages from origin to destination
+Backend REST apis in Spring Boot for optimizing the delivery route of packages from origin to destination

 `Built with Spring Boot, secured with Spring Security (JWT), and documented with Swagger (API)`